 In such situations, I will revert to the "family conference."
 In such a setting, all significant members of the family (spouse if living, children, siblings) meet alone first and agree on the significance of the problem and what needs to be done with the assistance of a social worker who is skilled in the day-to-day management of memory problems.
 A plan is devised.
 Then the family meets with the older adult and as a group virtually insists that the older adult seek help, if not for her sake, then for the sake of the family.
 Have an appointment already set up.
 Have at least two family members go with the older adult to the evaluation and make certain that the family (in the presence of the older adult) express to the clinician the problems that have been noticed.
 This approach works most of the time IF the family is in agreement and speaks as one voice.

 You have hit the nail on the head.
-Caregiver stress and burnout are among the most important factors that lead to institutionalization or even maltreatment of older adults with Alzheimer's.
-There are a number of steps which must be taken.
+Caregiver stress and burnout are important factors to consider for both the caregiver and the person with Alzheimer's.
+There are a number of actions that can help.
 First, your mom needs to seek professional help herself.
 She may be experiencing a major depression, which can be treated with a combination of medications and psychotherapy (but of course this does not remove the stress).
 In addition, your mom needs a break.
 If it can be arranged, she should be able to get out of the house a couple of hours a day by herself (even if she only does shopping or other errands).
-She should also be able to get away for more extended periods over the weekends, such as a Saturday afternoon and perhaps an opportunity to attend a religious service on Sundays if she has been a regular attendee in the past.
+She should also be able to get away for more extended periods over the weekends, such as a Saturday afternoon and perhaps an opportunity to attend a religious service if that is important to her.
 A major problem that creates stress for the caregiver is sleep deprivation.
 If your dad does not sleep well, a medication to improve his sleep might be useful.
 Keep the doors of the house locked so your dad cannot walk out during the night and your mother may be able to sleep with more security about his safety.
 Bottom line is that your mom needs help for whatever symptoms she is displaying AND she needs a break from the care of your dad.